johnnysteen/youtube-to-rss/README.md

 * Repeat the above for every feed.
 Don't forget to add all these new directories to your apache2 conf.

-* Edit run-updates.sh and replace the list of feeds with the list of directories you create.
+* Edit 'feeds' and replace the list of feeds with the list of directories you create.
 * This package supports an arbitrary number of feeds.

 * root/update.sh does the main work.